microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/05-Using-GitHub-Copilot-with-Python/README.md

 GitHub Copilot is the world's first at-scale AI developer tool that significantly accelerates code writing by providing autocomplete-style suggestions as you work.
 In this module, we will focus on using the power of GitHub Copilot to enhance your Python coding efficiency.

 As a developer, your goal is to boost productivity and speed up coding processes.
 GitHub Copilot acts as your AI pair programmer, offering suggestions based on context and code patterns.
-By the end of this module, you'll not only know how to configure GitHub Copilot in Codespaces but also how to generate and implement code suggestions effectively.
+In this module, you'll use GitHub Copilot with Codespaces to generate and implement code suggestions effectively.

 Get ready to dive into a real-world scenario!
 You'll be modifying a Python repository using GitHub Copilot to create an interactive HTML form and an API endpoint.
 This project will give you valuable experience in developing a Python web app that serves an HTTP API, generating pseudo-random tokens for identification purposes.